8. Joint Ownership of French Property

 So the use of tontine is not fiscally attractive to those merely living together, albeit that it does give complete security of tenure to the surviving partner.

-Such persons may be better advised to use a French property company structure (SCI) to buy, using a rather complex cross ownership structure called démembrement croisé.
+Such persons may be better advised to use a French property company structure (SCI) to buy, using a rather complex crossed ownership structure called démembrement croisé.
 We consider this in the next section.

 Alternatively, purchase through an SCI that contains a tontine clause within it.
 You would still pay stamp duty on transfer of the shares, but no inheritance taxes.